 Add the shrimp and tuck them into the sauce.
 Simmer another 5 minutes to let the shrimp cook through and for the flavors to develop.
 I added in a few scallops as well that I had leftover from a previous meal.
 As mentioned, the recipe is very easy to customize with any of your favorite proteins and vegetables.

 Serve the red curry over prepared white rice or noodles, then squeeze a bit of fresh lime juice over the top.
 I used coconut-lime rice today.
 Garnish and enjoy.
-I used fresh cilantro and parsley, along with sliced peppers and red chili flakes.
+Also, I used fresh cilantro and parsley, along with sliced peppers and red chili flakes.

 Boom!
 Done!
 Your red curry is ready to enjoy.
 Easy enough, isn't it?
 Better than the Thai restaurant.
 Once you're prepped, you can have this on the table in under 30 minutes.
 Quick and easy.
 I love easy recipes!
-Most of my favorite Thai food is quick and easy.
+In fact, most of my favorite Thai food is quick and easy.